Yari: History

 The forerunner of the yari is thought to be a hoko yari derived from a Chinese spear.
 These hoko yari are thought to be from the Nara period (710–794).

 The term 'yari' appeared for the first time in written sources in 1334, but this type of spear did not become popular until the late 15th century.
 The original warfare of the bushi was not a thing for commoners; it was a ritualized combat usually between two warriors who would challenge each other via horseback archery.
-In the late Heian period, battles on foot began to increase and naginata, a polearm, became a main weapon along with a yumi (longbow).
+In the late Heian period, battles on foot began to increase and naginata, a bladed polearm, became a main weapon along with a yumi (longbow).

 The attempted Mongol invasions of Japan in 1274 and 1281 was one of the factors that changed Japanese weaponry and warfare.
 The Mongols employed Chinese and Korean footmen wielding long pikes and fought in tight formations.
 They moved in large units to stave off cavalry.
 Polearms (including naginata and yari) were of much greater military use than swords, due to their significantly longer reach, lighter weight per unit length (though overall a polearm would be fairly hefty), and their great piercing ability.

 In the Nanbokuchō period, battles on foot by groups became the mainstream and the importance of naginata further increased, but yari were not yet the main weapon.
-However, after the Onin War in 15th century in the Muromachi period, large-scale group battles started in which mobilized ashigaru (foot troops) fought on foot and in close quarters, and yari, yumi (longbow) and tanegashima (Japanese matchlock) became the main weapons.
+However, after the Onin War in 15th century in the Muromachi period, large-scale group battles started in which mobilized ashigaru (foot peasant troops) fought on foot and in close quarters, and yari, yumi (longbow) and tanegashima (Japanese matchlock) became the main weapons.
 This made naginata and tachi obsolete on the battlefield, and they were often replaced with nagamaki and short, lightweight katana.